timothypratley/claykind/README.md

 and it also defines the user facing grammar of what things can be displayed.
 End users experience Kindly as a schema for creating data structures that can be visualized.

+Kindly abstracts inference.
+Kindly abstracts rendering.
+Imagine a blog post without any tool specific annotations, that can generate Markdown, HTML, and be viewed in an IDE.

 There is a short list of Kindly grammars:

 * hiccup